timeanddate/libtad-net/README.md

 * Coordinates (e.g. "+59.743+10.204")
 * Airports (e.g. "a-ENZV")

-The class [LocationId](http://services.timeanddate.com/api/doc/v2/type-locationid.html) is used to set the appropriate location ID.
+The class [LocationId](https://dev.timeanddate.com/docs/type-locationid) is used to set the appropriate location ID.
 Airports categorize the same way as textual ID.

 An access key and a secret key is required to use the API.
-If you are not already a Time and Date API user, please see our [API offers](https://services.timeanddate.com/free-trial) to get a free 3 month trial.
+If you are not already a Time and Date API user, please see our [API offers](https://dev.timeanddate.com/free-trial) to get a free 3 month trial.
 For more information, see our [API Services page](https://dev.timeanddate.com/).

-Developed with Mono C# Compiler 4.0.1.0

 Astronomy Service
 --------------------------------------